junxit/us-congress-bills-110/metadata.md

 - 2007-09-04 — Placed on the Union Calendar, Calendar No. 198.
 - 2007-09-04 — Reported (Amended) by the Committee on Small Business.
 H. Rept.
 110-312.
 - 2007-09-04 — Reported (Amended) by the Committee on Small Business.
 H. Rept.
 110-312.
+- 2007-09-05 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.